 Michelin Anakee Adventure was introduced early 2019.
-As the first reviews came out it became evident Anakee Adventure was a tire to be reckoned with.
+As reviews appeared it seemed evident that Anakee Adventure was a tire to be had.

 But how good are they?
 Naturally I had to find out.
 The tires from last year were almost done.
 So my BMW R1200GS Adventure was fitted with a set of the Anakee Adventure.

 Michelin Anakee Adventure – first impressions